-Fee-only financial advisors only earn money through the fees their clients pay.
+Fee-only financial advisors earn money exclusively through the fees that their clients pay.
 The fees you’ll pay for investment management services are often calculated as a percentage of assets under management (AUM).
-For instance, you might pay 1% of the value of all of your assets that are under your advisor’s management.
+For instance, you might pay 1% of the value of all your assets that are under your advisor’s management.
 Other times, asset-based fees are calculated according to a graduated table of rates.
 You might, hypothetically, pay 1% on all assets up to $2 million in AUM, 0.75% on the next $3 million and 0.65% on all assets above that amount.

 Advisors often charge a flat fee or an hourly rate for comprehensive financial planning, retirement planning or consulting services.
 These fees typically vary depending on the complexity of the work and the amount of assets under consideration.
 Some fee-only advisors may also charge a performance-based fee that’s contingent upon how well your investments perform.

 What Is a Fee-Based Financial Advisor?

 Fee-based financial advisors also make money through the fees their clients pay.
 Just as with fee-only advisors, these fees are often based on a percentage of AUM.
 However, the advisor also may charge clients flat fees, hourly fees or performance-based fees.

 Unlike fee-only advisors, fee-based advisors may also earn money through other means.
-Some of the main ways that fee-based advisors could make money include:
+Here are three main ways that fee-based advisors could make money: